-Publishing a Process Diagram would provide for transparency to the community, increase continuity in processes, and streamline process issues that each NomCom addresses each year.
+Publishing a Process Diagram and codifying processes will help to provide transparency for the ICANN community, increase continuity in processes, and streamline process issues that each NomCom addresses each year.
 This will allow the NomCom to streamline what works and make those processes available for candidates and the ICANN community.
 It will also increase the extent to which candidates and the ICANN community view the NomCom processes as fair and transparent, and reduce the influence of the NomCom leadership in setting a particular year's operating rules.
 Publishing this diagram also puts less burden on staff as the process is institutionalized and publicized.

 While some people may believe that the ability of the NomCom to change rules and processes each year furthers its goal of being independent, these changes come at the expense of the NomCom's overall efficiency and effectiveness.
-It can also increase perceived bias when the community does not fully understand the reasoning behind any changes.
-Moreover, such changes, when done on short notice and without input from the ICANN community, are generally inconsistent with ICANN's commitment to transparency and accountability.
+A lack of written processes can also increase perceived bias when the community does not fully understand the reasoning behind any changes.
+Moreover, such changes, when made on short notice and without input from the ICANN community, are generally inconsistent with ICANN's commitment to transparency and accountability.
 As such, we recommend that the NomCom post changes to its processes on its website for viewing by the ICANN community.
 Furthermore, we suggest the NomCom hold a public session at the ICANN Spring meeting to discuss any changes.

 The Independent Examiner created the process diagram (Appendix 1) and process table (Appendix 2) below as illustrative examples, based on our understanding and interpretation of the 2017 NomCom process.
-The "NomCom Work Phases" diagram currently published on the NomCom website is helpful for internal purposes and for community members seeking specific information on NomCom processes, but it includes tasks (e.g., "work on travel arrangements to ICANN meeting") that are less relevant in a diagram that is meant to increase public understanding of the NomCom's processes.
+The "NomCom Work Phases" diagram currently published on the NomCom website is helpful for internal purposes and for community members seeking specific information on NomCom processes,39 but it includes tasks (e.g., "work on travel arrangements to ICANN meeting") that are less relevant in a diagram that is meant to increase public understanding of the NomCom's processes.
 The examples presented in Appendix 1 and Appendix 2 are intended to be more easily understood by someone who is less familiar with the NomCom.
 Their appeal is that they more clearly illustrate the flow of the different steps in the NomCom process.
 The NomCom should also consider adding information on the timing of each step when it develops its own version.

 An example of processes that should be more clearly codified by the NomCom are differences in the evaluation process of Board candidates compared to SO/AC and PTI Board candidates.
-The NomCom Guidelines, Operating Procedures, and other materials (such as the NomCom Work Phases diagram) are too vague in this respect and do not distinguish any differences, such as the fact that the evaluation consultant has provided scorecards for Board candidates but not for SO/AC and PTI Board candidates.
+The NomCom Guidelines, Operating Procedures, and other materials (such as the NomCom Work Phases diagram) are too vague in this respect and do not distinguish any differences, such as the fact that the evaluation consultant has provided scorecards for Board candidates, but not for SO/AC and PTI Board candidates.
+Another example is codifying the process by which the NomCom seeks guidance from the Board, SOs/ACs, or PTI Board, or seeks feedback on candidates up for reappointment to ensure previously-given guidance or requirements are not forgotten from one NomCom to the next.